wildfly/quickstart/helloworld-jms/README.md

 2. Configure and start the ${product.name} server in Red Hat JBoss Developer Studio:
     * Define a server runtime environment that uses the `standalone-full.xml` configuration file.
     * Start the server defined in the previous step.
-3. Outside of JBoss Developer Studio, configure the JMS `test` queue by running the JBoss CLI commands as described above under [Configure the ${product.name} Server](#configure-the-jboss-eap-server).
+3. Outside of JBoss Developer Studio, configure the JMS `test` queue by running the JBoss CLI commands as described above under [Configure the Server](#configure-the-server).
 4. In JBoss Developer Studio, right-click on the `${project.artifactId}` project and choose `Run As` --> `Java Application`.
 In the `Select Java Application` window, choose `HellowWorldJMSClient - org.jboss.as.quickstarts.jms` and click `OK`.
 The client output displays in the `Console` window.
 The output messages appear in the `Console` window.
 5. Be sure to [Remove the JMS Configuration](#remove-the-jms-configuration) when you have completed testing this quickstart.